What the FCA Consultation Means for Refund Timelines: A Clear Guide for Drivers Waiting on Car Finance Claims

 Why Refund Timelines Feel So Uncertain Right Now

 The pause on lender decisions [2] has created a lot of worry and confusion.
-Drivers submit a PCP claim or another form of car finance claim, only to hear nothing for months.
+Drivers submit PCP claims or another form of car finance claim, only to hear nothing for months.
 Understandably, people assume something is wrong.

 Many common worries include: